Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Like many other writers, I live and experience, diligently observing life around me..."

 "Reading my works, people often think that I have traveled to many places, lived in many lands and experienced many different regional cultures.
 But in reality, I travel less, especially when I am married and busy with children.
 Every year, when invited by newspapers, magazines and literary associations to attend writing camps in many regions, I cannot arrange time to attend.
 Like many other writers, I live and experience, diligently observing the life around me to find creative inspiration and search for good topics.
-In addition, I learn more about knowledge and regional culture through movies, books...
-What remains is the imagination of a writer that has brought me to many lands, met many fates and lived many lives to write my works", the author of the new textbook, who wrote "Picking the moon on the mountain top" and "Goodbye summer" in textbooks for 3rd and 4th graders, confided.
+In addition, I learn more about regional knowledge and culture through movies, books...
+What remains is the imagination of a writer that has brought me to many lands, met many fates and lived many lives to write my works," the author of the new textbook, who wrote "Picking the moon on the mountain top" and "Goodbye summer" in textbooks for 3rd and 4th graders, confided.

 Source link